openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 - Deprecate or remove any existing APIs.
 - Stop providing support for Machine API in near future.
 - Provide any automated integration or migration between MAPI and CAPI resources.
+- Change current autoscaler behavior to use Cluster API.
+This will be handled after Technical Preview.

 ## Proposal